TheBnl/silverstripe-instagram/README.md

 Some of the features are only available to non-sandbox clients.
 By default, sandbox mode will only return the last 20 media items from authenticated users.

-To display the instagram media the following methods are avalabel:
+To display the instagram media the following methods are available:
 ```php
 $instagram = new Instagram();